Electron-scale measurements of magnetic reconnection in space

 des_energyspectr_ratio = des_energyspectr[1] ./ des_energyspectr[2]

-des_energyspectr = modify_meta.(des_energyspectr, colorrange=(1e5, 1e9))
+des_energyspectr = setmeta.(des_energyspectr, colorrange=(1e5, 1e9))

-des_energyspectr_ratio = modify_meta(des_energyspectr_ratio,
+des_energyspectr_ratio = setmeta(des_energyspectr_ratio,

 colorrange=(1e-1, 1e1), title="Ratio (Para/Perp)"